KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: Related Work

 \paragraph{Benchmarks for visual generalization in RL.} A range of benchmarks study visual generalization in pixel-based RL, differing in task domains and in how explicitly they isolate sources of visual variation.
 RL-ViGen~\citep{yuan2023rl} spans multiple domains, including locomotion, manipulation, navigation, and driving, with shifts in textures, lighting, viewpoints, layouts, and embodiments. \citet{hansen2021generalization} evaluates continuous control under controlled appearance changes such as color randomization and dynamic video backgrounds.
 Obstacle Tower~\citep{juliani2019obstacle} and LevDoom~\citep{tomilin2022levdoom} consider 3D settings where many factors vary jointly, making attribution of failures to specific visual causes difficult.
 Related benchmarks such as DMC-VB~\citep{ortiz2024dmc} and Distracting MetaWorld~\citep{kim2024make} introduce task-irrelevant visual distractors while keeping task dynamics fixed.

 Among widely used benchmarks, Procgen~\citep{cobbe2020leveraging} relies on procedural generation, so train--test gaps typically reflect entangled shifts in appearance and scene composition rather than isolated visual factors.
 The Distracting Control Suite (DCS)~\citep{stone2021distracting} introduces explicit distraction axes but is limited to a small set of factors, and broad axis-wise sweeps are costly in its underlying continuous-control simulator.
 KAGE-Env and KAGE-Bench complement these benchmarks by explicitly factorizing the observation process into independently controllable visual axes.
 KAGE-Env uses a simple platformer to reduce optimization and exploration confounds, while KAGE-Bench constructs train--evaluation splits that vary specified axes (e.g., backgrounds, sprites, distractors, filters, and lighting) with fixed dynamics and rewards, enabling systematic, axis-specific attribution of generalization failures.
+Compared with DMControl Generalization and DCS-style evaluation, KAGE-Bench emphasizes a fast JAX-native pixel environment where axis-isolated visual shifts can be swept systematically rather than sampled from a small number of expensive simulator variants.
+This also addresses a practical gap in the JAX RL ecosystem.
+MuJoCo Playground~\citep{zakka2025mujoco} provides MJX-based robot-learning environments with state and pixel inputs, and Octax~\citep{radji2025octax} provides high-throughput JAX arcade environments.
+KAGE-Env is complementary because it targets controllable RGB rendering axes and paired train--evaluation shifts for known-axis attribution.
+Combining MJX-style simulators with similarly controlled visual-shift layers remains a promising future direction.

 \paragraph{Fast and scalable evaluation in RL.} Evaluating generalization in RL is sample intensive, as reliable conclusions require averaging over random seeds, environment instances, and distribution shifts.
 In visual generalization benchmarks, this leads to combinatorial scaling $N_{\text{steps}} \times N_{\text{seeds}} \times N_{\text{shifts}}$, often compounded by checkpointing and hyperparameter sweeps, making evaluation costly in CPU-bound simulators.